Major Projects updates

 For more information, including indicative timelines, FAQs and more, please visit the project’s website.

-Wee Waa Community Centre
+Wee Waa Community and Business Centre

 At the December 2024 Ordinary Council Meeting, Council approved the design for the Wee Waa Community and Business Centre and proceed to Development Application.
 (Minute 252/2024).